Casting and spoilers Ibiza Weekender 2020 of the new series | Reality show - The Media Times

 Ibiza Weekender Air Date and spoilers

-Ibiza Weekender starts its new series on Sunday January 19, 2020 at 10:05 p.m. on ITV2 just after Love island.
+Ibiza Weekender continues its new series on Sunday January 26, 2020 at 10:05 pm on ITV2 immediately after Love island.
 The episodes continue every week on Sunday evening.

-In the first episode of this evening, it is the start of another season on the party island of Ibiza and with holidaymakers preparing for a summer of fun, the main representative David is busy gathering his team of representatives to offer the guests the weekend of their lives.
-With a new team philosophy instead of “getting back to basics, customers come first”, will David be able to keep his team focused on the job at hand?
+In the second episode of this evening, it is the second weekend on the Party Isle of Ibiza and already the team of representatives of El Jefe has started to couple.
+With the next group of guests on the way and an old face about to join the sales team, David will have his hands full.

-El Jefe, David, is back and with his new pet, Fish Jenna, is joined by the experienced team of Jordan, Callum and Tash, but before the arrival of the first group of guests, two new representatives are presented to the team and put to the test.
+Much to David’s frustration and Jordan’s disapproval, Weekenderville’s relationships flourish with Tash and Jaden meeting and Riva and Callum coming together.
+Even with the arrival of larger-than-life guests Izzy and Kennady and Alfie and Charlie, it seems that little can disturb the romantic representative.

 Share on Twitter Share on Facebook